Confronting Grand Challenges in Environmental Fluid Mechanics: Urban Flows

 The use of reduced-order physics models in numerical simulations introduces an additional challenge.
-For example, urban flow simulations generally employ some form of turbulence modeling to represent the large range of turbulence scales.
+For example, urban flow simulations generally employ some form of turbulence modeling to represent the effect of the large range of turbulence scales on the mean flow and on the transport of pollutants or heat.
 The choice of the turbulence model is essentially a trade-off between fidelity and computational cost: Reynolds Averaged Navier-Stokes (RANS) simulations offer a low-fidelity, affordable option, while large-eddy simulations (LES) provide a high-fidelity, expensive solution.
-Comparison and calibration of RANS turbulence models with wind tunnel experiments has only been moderately successful.
+Similar to the challenges encountered in the parameterization of mixing in stratified flows (section ~\ref{Stratifiedflows}), traditional comparison and calibration of RANS turbulence models with wind tunnel experiments for urban flows has only been moderately successful.
 As a result, the converging opinion is that we need LES for improved accuracy~\cite{blocken2014}.

 When considering validation with field measurements, this conclusion becomes more ambiguous.
-In wind tunnel validation studies, geometrical differences and variability in the flow conditions can be largely eliminated.
-Hence, turbulence modeling becomes the main challenge.
+In wind tunnel validation studies, geometrical differences and variability in the flow conditions can be largely eliminated, such that turbulence modeling becomes the main challenge.
 In field measurements the other challenges can dominate, and the use of an expensive turbulence model no longer guarantees an accurate prediction~\cite{neophytou2011,garcia2018}.
 To ensure full-scale predictive capabilities, geometrical uncertainties and variability in flow conditions should also be represented.
-Achieving this within the limits of acceptable computational cost will require new multi-fidelity simulation approaches: an expensive high-fidelity model or experiment can be used to calibrate a fast low-fidelity model, the low-fidelity model can then be used to quantify the effect of variability in the real full-scale conditions.
+To achieve this within the limits of acceptable computational cost, one can not solely rely on LES.
+Instead, we need to explore new multi-fidelity simulation approaches, where an expensive high-fidelity model or experiment can be used to calibrate a fast low-fidelity model, and the low-fidelity model can then be used to quantify the effect of variability in the real full-scale conditions~\cite{peherstorfer2018}.
+In this context, research on the use of machine learning to quantify and reduce uncertainty in RANS turbulence models based on high-fidelity simulation data bases also has the potential to improve urban flow simulations~\cite{duraisamy2019}.